St Mary's Orthodox Church, Kallooppara: Early challenges

 Around AD 1750, the Kalloopara St. Mary's Orthodox church was ordered to be demolished by a judge from Travancore High Court of Quilon, as the church had incurred huge debts.
 After the court hearings, the judge ordered the church building to be demolished and its land to be taken over by the creditor (Pocku Moosa Haji - Quilon).

-Church members travelled across the river and informed Valiya Avirah Tharakan (grandson of Avirah Tharakan of Sankara Puri and Maria/Shri Devi - niece of the Edappally King).
+Church members travelled across the river and informed Valiya Avirah Tharakan (grandson of Avirah Tharakan of Sankara Puri Adangapurathu and Maria/Shri Devi - niece of the Edappally King).
 Valiya Avirah Tharakan immediately paid off all of its debts by a form of gold "bananas" from the ara (safe'), and took control of the church and its property.

 While holding complete control of Perumpranad district on behalf of the Edappally King, Valiya Avirah Tharakan rebuilt St. Mary's Orthodox Church at his own cost, completing the work circa AD 1755.
 Some parts of that construction and artwork of the church are still visible inside, particularly the altar and the roof areas.

 Later, many parts of the church were renovated and more buildings were built for other activities.
 Today the church, one of the oldest churches in Travancore, is a center of pilgrimage in the Malankara Orthodox Church.